d-lord/d-lord.github.io/_posts/2020-03-30-stuxnet-talk.md

 tags: infosec uqcs
 ---

-In short, Stuxnet was a computer worm which notably damaged the Iranian nuclear facility known as Natanz.
-This talk covers the scientific and engineering background of the system that the worm disrupted.
+Stuxnet was a computer worm which notably damaged the Iranian nuclear facility known as Natanz.
+This talk for the UQ Computing Society (UQCS) covers the scientific and engineering background of the system that the worm disrupted.

 I see a lot of infosec talks which dive into the bits and bytes of a specific attack, and they're great for sharpening your skills, but I think there's a really under-served market for *context and history*.
 That's what this talk is for: it was inspired by a conversation on the UQ shuttle with my manager, when we were talking about Stuxnet, and I said "what _is_ a centrifuge, anyway?".
 Neither of us really knew, so I did a quick dive into the science, engineering and supply chains, and then a couple of days later, Mandy asked for a talk for the AISA end of year event :)